Fuzzyma/jquery.yalb/README.md

 - `$.yalb.show(index)` - Changes to the image on position `index`
 - `$.yalb.on()` - Binds handler to an event (take a look at the **Events**-section)
 - `$.yalb.off()` - Removes Handler (**Caution!!** - This will also remove handlers used by yalb itself when you don't explicitely specify a listener which should be removed or when you don't use namespaced events)
-- `$.yalb.get()` - Gets the jQuery-instance of the container to which all events are binded
+- `$.yalb.get()` - Gets the jQuery-instance of the container on which all events are triggered

 ### Events